Other Frequently Asked Questions

 Am I a Wyoming resident and can I get a Hathaway Scholarship?

 To qualify for the Hathaway Scholarship you must be considered a resident according to UW residency policy AND meet the residency requirements set forth in the legislation.
-Hathaway residency requirements can be viewed under the "Qualifying and Eligibility" tab of this website and UW's residency policy for tuition purposes can be found here.
+For a more detailed description of Hathaway residency requirements, please view the "Qualifying and Eligibility" tab of this website and UW's residency policy for tuition purposes.

 Residency requirements can be confusing.
 We encourage you to call the Admissions Office with your questions.